tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Deeds of the Wizards of Neem

+Quick Action

+1/Day

+You experience a flash of insight and can swap two unexpended spells (spell slots) that you know for one wizard spell that is lower level than both expended spells.
+You cast that spell using your primary spellcasting ability.
+The swap remains in effect until your next full heal-up.

+**Quirk:** Conceited.

+---

 #### Herbal Compendium

 This isn’t just a book – if you’ve got a copy of the herbal compendium, then you’ve also got bags of dried herbs, gardening tools, dirt under your fingernails and things growing in your hair.
 You get a +4 bonus to any skill checks relating to herb lore and plant life, and you almost always have a herbal remedy to deal with a problem or free-form challenge.
 At the very least, you can say what sort of herb could help in the current situation, and you know the regions it’s said to grow in.